Artichoke

-The artichoke (Cynara cardunculus var. scolymus), also known by the other names: French artichoke, globe artichoke, and green artichoke in the United States, is a variety of a species of thistle cultivated as food.
+The artichoke (Cynara cardunculus var. scolymus) is a variety of a species of thistle cultivated as food.

 The edible portion of the plant consists of the flower buds before the flowers come into bloom.
 The budding artichoke flower-head is a cluster of many budding small flowers (an inflorescence), together with many bracts, on an edible base.
 Once the buds bloom, the structure changes to a coarse, barely edible form.
 Another variety of the same species is the cardoon, a perennial plant native to the Mediterranean region.
 Both wild forms and cultivated varieties (cultivars) exist.